- Office of Academic Affairs

 The Annual Faculty Evaluation Form, completed by the College Dean takes into consideration the responses from the Annual Faculty Activities and Assessment report.
 (This form is fill-able and save-able)

 Evaluation of Faculty members is done yearly to provide feedback to faculty to facilitate their professional development; and to evaluate faculty members for merit pay increases, promotion to the next academic rank, and the granting of tenure.

-Faculty are evaluated yearly by their division chair.
+Faculty are evaluated yearly by their division chair or the comparable unit chair.
 The evaluation are in three areas: teaching effectiveness, professional development, and university service.
 Information for this evaluation comes from yearly faculty activities reports and other sources of information faculty may choose to provide.
 Ratings in each of the areas are combined to provide a total rating.
 The ratings are used in making merit, tenure and promotion decisions.

 Faculty should keep both their yearly faculty evaluation reports and their yearly evaluations.
 This information will present a central part of their portfolio for tenure and promotion as well as post-tenure review.